High school football roundup: Hornets romp past Mustangs - Salisbury Post

 Geter had three rushing TDs.
 Wells found the end zone twice.

-Salisbury’s defense contributed pick-sixes by Jalon Walker and Jayden Gibson.
+Salisbury’s defense contributed pick-sixes by Zae Neal and Jayden Gibson.
 Jaden Gaither had an interception to set up a score, and the Hornets buried a completed screen pass in the end zone for a safety.

 “We knew they’d try to get rid of the ball quickly on outs and screens, to try to slow down our defensive line,” Hinson said.
 “But our guys on the back end were prepared and defended those plays very well.”